sblunt/orbitize/docs/tutorials.rst

 =========

 The following tutorials walk you through performing orbit fits with ``orbitize``.
-To get started, read through "Formatting Inputs," "OFTI Introduction," and "MCMC Introduction."
+To get started, read through "Formatting Input," "OFTI Introduction," and "MCMC Introduction."
 To learn more about the ``orbitize`` API (and to learn how to modify priors), check out "Modifying Priors."
 For an advanced plotting demo, see "Advanced Plotting," and to learn